saumyatrivedi14/Behavioral_Cloning_P3/writeup_template.md

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed
+#### 1. Architecture

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+I have used a convolutional neural network similar to NVIDIA's CNN which was used by the team to train and drive autonomous cars.

+![alt text][image1]

+The architecture consists of 9 layers, including a normalization layer, 5 convolutional layers (three 5x5 filter sizes and two 3x3 filter sizes kernels), and 3 fully connected layers with depths between 24 and 64 (refer Model.py).
+The network was build on Keras libraries with TensorFlow at backend.
+It consists of different size of input layers, flipping, cropping, normalization and Dropout layers to reduce overfitting and making the model more generic.
+The model includes RELU layers to introduce nonlinearity and the data is normalized in the model using a Keras lambda layer.
+Keras Lambda layer was also used to add cropping layer, benefit of using cropping layer as a part of the network is so that it can use the GPU capability to crop multiple images simultaneously thus saving considerable time in training.

 #### 2. Attempts to reduce overfitting in the model